zendesk/sample_wordpress_anychannel_integration/README.md

 It only works with Wordpress instances that have the "rest-api" and "JSON Basic Authentication" plug-ins.

+NOTE: THIS IS NOT AN EXAMPLE OF A PROPERLY SECURED INTEGRATION.
+It's intentionally as simple as reasonable, and it skips best practices like using oauth and handling errors gracefully.
+Production integrations should NOT use basic authentication.

 ## Copyright and license
 Copyright 2015 Zendesk
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.